flashbots/builder/README.md

 To enable metrics on the builder you will need to enable metrics with the flags `--metrics --metrics.addr 127.0.0.1 --metrics.builder` which will run a metrics server serving at `127.0.0.1:6060/debug/metrics`.
 This will record performance metrics such as block profit and block building times.
 The full list of metrics can be found in `miner/metrics.go`.

 See the [metrics docs](https://geth.ethereum.org/docs/monitoring/metrics) for geth for more documentation.

+## Blacklisting addresses

+If you want to reject transactions interacting with certain addresses, save the addresses in json file with an array of strings.
+Deciding whether to use such a list, as well as maintaining it, is your own responsibility.

+- for block building, use `--miner.blocklist`
+- for validation, use `--builder.validation_blacklist`

+--

 ## Details of the implementation